longlonglin/QTCS/README.md

-# Code for QTCS Algorithm

-This repository contains a reference implementation of the following paper.
+# This repository contains a reference implementation of the following paper.
 QTCS: Efficient Query-Centered Temporal Community Search.
-Please contact longlonglin@swu.edu.cn for any questions

 # Environment Setup